souchan410/scripts_and_stuff/README.md

-Script that i wrote for mmyself.
+Script that i write for mmyself.

-script_nginx-log.sh — script that extracts unique IP's in given period of time from dockerized nginx access.log
+script_nginx-log.sh — script that extracts unique IP's in given period of time from dockerized nginx access.log on remote host